Fact Sheet 11:

 - Law enforcement officials for "child welfare" protection

-- Or upon a judge's order for release
+- Upon a judge's order for release

 Parents have the right to inspect all records a school has about their child if the child is under 18, and to request that any errors be corrected.
 In California, noncustodial parents and foster parents have the right to view a child's records.
 However, only custodial parents may challenge its content or consent to its release.
 Adult students have the same rights as parents of minor students.